Updated July 2026

 The Verdict

-“The made-in-USA premium alternative — manufactured in Nashville with a lifetime warranty, and "performed among the best in multiple ice retention tests" per Pelican's own head-to-head testing.”
+“The premium-tier alternative — single-piece rotomolded shell, 2-inch insulation, and a lifetime warranty; "performed among the best in multiple ice retention tests" per Pelican's own head-to-head testing.”

 17 Jury Votes